mrizkiaiman/react-native-yarukoto/README.md

 ## What is Yarukoto?
 ---
-- Yarukoto's naming is comes from "what you need to do" in Japanese language
+- Yarukoto's naming comes from "what you need to do" in Japanese language
-- It's an animated to-do list app that inspired and a duplicate of [Takuya (devaslife)](https://www.youtube.com/c/devaslife) YouTube video tutorial (I highly recommend you to watch his videos too!)
+- It's an animated to-do list app that inspired and a replica of [Takuya (devaslife)](https://www.youtube.com/c/devaslife) YouTube video tutorial (I highly recommend you to watch his videos too!)

 ## Tech-stack
 ---